Intracranial Hypertension as the First Manifestation of Systemic Lupus Erythematosus: A Case Report

 TLDR Consider systemic lupus erythematosus in patients with unexplained intracranial hypertension.

-A 19-year-old Colombian woman presented with chronic headaches, papilledema, and intracranial hypertension, leading to a diagnosis of systemic lupus erythematosus (SLE) and class V lupus nephritis.
-Her symptoms, including hair loss and skin dryness, along with positive autoimmune markers, supported the diagnosis.
+This case report details a 19-year-old Colombian woman who was diagnosed with systemic lupus erythematosus (SLE) after presenting with chronic headaches, papilledema, and intracranial hypertension (IH).
+Despite the rarity of IH as a manifestation of SLE, her symptoms, including hair loss and skin dryness, along with positive autoimmune markers, confirmed the diagnosis.
 Treatment with methylprednisolone and other medications improved her condition.
-This case highlights the importance of considering SLE in patients with idiopathic intracranial hypertension and conducting a thorough review of systems to identify underlying causes.
+The report underscores the importance of considering SLE in cases of idiopathic IH and highlights the necessity of a comprehensive evaluation to rule out SLE as a potential cause, as IH can occur without typical risk factors.